reddit12345/COMP3040A2/README.md

 # Instructions
 ## 1. Prepare your resume
 #### Etter's Principle: Structured Content
-- Using a lightweight Markdown editor to write your resume and your README file is essential to organizing our document which provides scalability and efficiency.
+- Using a lightweight Markdown editor to write your resume and your README file is essential to organizing our document which would also provide ease-of-use and efficiency.

 ### Writing a Markdown file
 1. Firstly, you have to know your target audience as it is important to set the tone of your document.